raffaella-rossini/raffaella-rossini.github.io/content/blog/20230115-thing-that-make-you-happy.md

 # 1. Make a list of things that make you happy

-The first one is the hero image of this post:
+The first one is the hero image of this post, that I found on the Twitter account of [Action for happiness](https://actionforhappiness.org/):
 > Make a list of things that make you happy<br>
 > Make a list of things you do every day<br>
 > Compare the list<br>